 How much does a new boiler cost?

 A new boiler can cost anywhere from £540 to more than £11,000.
 Its installation will typically be between £1,500 and £2,500, depending on how complex the process is and how expensive the parts are.

-Going for a new boiler instead of a replacement will almost certainly cost you a fair sum.
+Going for a new boiler instead of a replacement will almost certainly cost you a pretty package.
 For instance, swapping out a gas combi for a system or conventional boiler can add as much as £2,000 to the installation cost.

 How much does a replacement boiler cost?

 Less, at first.
 Almost everything will be where it should be, and in most cases, you won’t need any additional infrastructure.
 This means that the boiler’s installation will cost less – maybe even thousands less, as seen above.